 2.3 Billing and Payment.

-2.3.1 Commencing on April 1, 2002 and continuing through to the end of the Contract Term, EESI shall render to SBC (by regular mail, facsimile, electronic mail, or other mutually acceptable means) an invoice (the “EESI Invoice”) for each Billing Cycle setting forth the charges due to EESI under this Agreement with respect to each Facility (the “EESI Invoice Amount”).
-The EESI Invoice shall also include all Taxes, it being understood by the Parties that SBC shall be responsible for all Taxes applicable to the commodities and services provided under this Agreement on a passthrough basis in accordance with the provisions of Section 4.5 (Taxes).
-[SBC to review additional language]
+2.3.1 Commencing on April 1, 2002 and continuing through to the end of the Contract Term, EESI shall render to SBC by electronic data interchange an invoice (the “EESI Invoice”) for each Billing Cycle setting forth the charges due to EESI under this Agreement with respect to each Facility (the “EESI Invoice Amount”).
+The EESI Invoice shall be in a format mutually agreeable to the Parties and shall, at a minimum, set forth all monthly charges for each Facility for the applicable Billing Cycle in sufficient detail to facilitate an audit of those charges for each Facility, including, but not limited to Utility charges, metered power charges and all Taxes, it being understood by the Parties that SBC shall be responsible for all Taxes applicable to the commodities and services provided under this Agreement on a passthrough basis in accordance with the provisions of Section 4.5 (Taxes).

 2.3.2 EESI shall calculate the EESI Invoice Amount based upon actual consumption data provided by each of SBC’s Utilities, or estimated data if such actual consumption data is not available.
 Upon receipt of actual consumption data, EESI shall reconcile its calculations, and credit or debit SBC’s account accordingly.

 2.3.3 SBC shall remit the EESI Invoice Amount by the Due Date to the payment address set forth on the EESI Invoice, but shall use commercially reasonable efforts to pay the EESI Invoice Amount within fifteen (15) days of receipt.
-Overdue payments more than forty-five (45) days late shall accrue interest from the such date to the date of payment at a rate equal to the lower of 1% per month per annum or the highest rate permitted by applicable Law (the “Interest Rate”); provided, however, that no interest shall be due and payable except to the extent that the aggregate of all past due invoices exceeds Fifty Thousand Dollars ($50,000) [SBC wants $500,000] [Enron note—not if SBC gets thirty days to pay invoices].
+Overdue payments more than forty-five (45) days late shall accrue interest from the such date to the date of payment at a rate equal to the lower of 1% per month per annum or the highest rate permitted by applicable Law (the “Interest Rate”); provided, however, that no interest shall be due and payable except to the extent that the aggregate of all past due invoices exceeds One Hunderd Thousand Dollars ($100,000)

 2.3.4 If SBC in good faith disputes an EESI Invoice, then SBC shall provide EESI a written explanation specifying in detail the basis for the dispute, and SBC shall pay any non-disputed portion of such EESI Invoice no later than the Due Date.

-2.3.5 (a) SBC shall have the right to conduct up to two (2) audits during the Term of all EESI invoices and statements.
+2.3.5 (a) In addition to other remedies, SBC shall have the right to conduct up to two (2) audits during the Term of all EESI invoices and statements.
 The audits shall be conducted by a nationally recognized independent accounting firm mutually acceptable to both Parties.
 SBC retains the right to determine the factors and parameters of an audit, including but not limited to, determining the selecting the sample and the sample size.
 If the audit determines that billing errors exist, then SBC, at its option, shall have the right to expand the audit sample size including up to a full audit of all EESI Invoices.

-2.3.5(b) If the audit reveals that EESI Invoices have billing errors (not due to Utility errors) resulting in an overpayment by SBC greater than or equal to five percent (5%) of the total amount due[SBC wants 5% of invoices, not amts] under the invoices audited, then EESI shall pay to SBC the following amounts:
+2.3.5(b) If the audit reveals that EESI Invoices have billing errors (not due to Utility errors) resulting in an overpayment by SBC greater than or equal to five percent (5%) of the total amount due under the invoices audited, then EESI shall pay to SBC the following amounts:

 2.3.5(b)(i) All amounts determined by the audit to be overpaid by SBC;